Code-Institute-Submissions/pp3-5/README.md

 - The virtual terminal on the published site doesn't allow for an invisible cursor.
   Thus, the cursor moves around the screen very quickly as it draws everything to the screen.
   Perhaps I could have found a way around this by reading more into the `node-pty` docs.

+## Deployment

+- The site was deployed using Render.
+The steps to deploy are contained within [this guide](https://code-institute-students.github.io/deployment-docs/10-pp3/).